Tax Benefits of Charitable Giving

 Did you know that charitable donations from higher rate tax payers and businesses are entitled to tax relief?

-As we come to the end of the 2017/18 financial year, here at Kent Community Foundation we wanted to remind individuals and businesses of the tax benefits available on charitable donations:
+As the January tax return deadline approaches and another financial year closing not far after, here at Kent Community Foundation we wanted to remind individuals and businesses of the tax benefits available on charitable donations:

 Gift Aid enables charities you support to claim extra money on your donation without it costing you a penny more.
 To make a Gift Aid donation, you must be a UK taxpayer.
 Your donation is treated as if basic rate income tax had been deducted: charities can therefore reclaim that tax from HM Revenue & Customs (HMRC).
 For example, on your donation of £10,000, we can claim £2,500 in Gift Aid, meaning your gift total will be £12,500.